The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: Normalization of a Bloch function.

-according to which $u_{n\bk}$ is dimensionless.
-It is useful to point out that this normalization is not dimensionless, but the square norm of $\psi_{n\bk}$ has dimensions of inverse of a length to the cube.
-This extra dimension replicates in the matrix elements between Bloch eigenstates.
-In the following sections, we will see that dimensionally correct matrix elements can be defined at the $same$ $\bk$ point.
+(the integral is taken over the unit cell, {\it uc}) according to which $u_{n\bk}$ is dimensionless.
+It is useful to point out that, since the normalization in Eq.~\eqref{eq:norm} is not dimensionless, the matrix elements between Bloch eigenstates will have an additional dimension $\sim |\bk|^3$.
+In the following sections, we will see that dimensionally correct matrix elements can be defined at the {\it same} $\bk$ point.